forestgrape/coronavirus/diagnosis_and_viral_load.md

 ### Detect Immune Response
 #### Antibody Test
 [in work]
 For infections triggering certain alarms, the immune response involves antibodies which can be detected in the blood.
 The antibodies are in the serum of the blood.
-There are different kind of antibodies which are produced at different stages during and after an infection.
-Only infections in later stages and past infections can be diagnosed by this method since some a couple of days are needed to produce antibodies.
+Different kinds of antibodies are produced at different stages during and after an infection.
+Only infections in later stages and past infections can be diagnosed by this method since the viruses replicate first to high enough titers to trigger the alarms and then a couple of days are needed to produce antibodies.

 > ###### Serology
-> Methods analyzing the blood serum are called *serology* and often antibody test are referred serological (Covid) tests.
+> Methods analyzing the blood serum are called *serology*.
+Antibody detection is referred as serological (Covid) tests.

 ## Taking Specimens